osrf/mbari_wec/docs/docs/theory.md

 in block matrix notation where \({\bf V}\) and \({\bf P}\) are the arrays of volume and pressure data, respectively.

-The other parameters are taken from CAD or empirically determined by comparing logged data from prescribed motion between simulation and physical test bench.
+The other parameters in the system are taken from CAD or empirically determined by comparing logged data from prescribed motion between simulation and physical test bench.